django/dsf-working-groups/active/fellowship.md

 The Fellowship Working Group manages the [Django Fellowship Program](https://www.djangoproject.com/fundraising/#fellowship-program).
 This includes:

-- Interviewing candidates for open Fellowship slots and making hiring recommendations to the Board.
-This includes developing and maintaining interview and selection scripts, exercises, and rubrics.
+- Evaluating candidates for open Fellowship slots and making hiring recommendations to the Board.
+This includes developing and whatever selection scripts, exercises, interviews, and rubrics the WG needs to provide a fair selection process.
+No particular workflow is mandated by this charter, merely that the WG has _some_ workflow and keeps it documented.
 - Along with the Fellows themselves, maintaining the job description, outline of duties, and any other similar process documentation for the Fellow role (a "job manual", if you will).
-By and large these don't currently (as of Spring 2024), so the first group operating under this new charter will be responsible for starting to create this documentation.
+By and large these don't currently exist (as of April 2024), so the first group operating under this new charter will be responsible for starting to create this documentation.
 The Fellows and WG can maintain and update these without explicit Board approval, but should report major changes to the Board for review.
 - A designated member of the committee acts as the line manager for active fellows.
 See [Fellow Management](#fellow-management), below, for details of this role.
 - Acting as an HR committee for Fellows.
-In the event of a complaint about a Fellow, or if there are performance issues, the Fellowship-WG will investigate, in concert with the [Code of Conduct WG](code-of-conduct.md) if necessary, and present findings and a recommendation to the board for action.
+In the event of a complaint about a Fellow, if this is a failure to fulfill the responsibilities of the position or around performance, this should be reported to the Fellowship-WG to investigate.
+The Fellowship-WG will present findings and a recommendation to the board for action.
+If this is a Code of Conduct issue, this should be reported to the [Code of Conduct WG](code-of-conduct.md) who will involve the Fellow WG if appropriate.
-  - As with the CoC-WG, the Fellowing-WG has the power to unilaterally suspend Fellows, with pay, pending an investigation.
+  - As with the CoC-WG, the Fellowship-WG has the power to unilaterally suspend Fellows, with pay, pending an investigation.
 This power should only be used in egregious circumstances, where waiting on investigation and/or board action might plausibly be harmful.
-- Acting as an escalation point if a Fellow has a disagreement with their designated manager (or that person isn't available, etc).
-The escalation path for Fellows is: designated manager -> full Fellowship WG -> Board.
+- Acting as an escalation point if a Fellow can't get in touch, or has a disagreement with their designated manager.
+Fellows can escalate to any other member of the WG directly, to the WG as a whole, or to the DSF Board.
 - Gathering and maintaining statistics on the impact and efficacy of the Fellow program (for use in fundraising, reports to sponsors, etc).
 See [reporting](#reporting) for a short discussion of this report.

 ### Fellow Management